WHO I AM

 WHAT I’M WORKING ON NOW

-Together with our local PBS station, KTTZ, I wrote and produced a 12-episode PBS Digital Studios short series, Global Weirding: Climate, Politics and Religion.
-We are now finishing off season two and it will start in September 2017!
-A new episode will be released online every other Wednesday starting Sept 12.
-Every other week, at 7pm C, I’ll be hosting a live chat on my Facebook page, and you can subscribe to our YouTube channel to get each episode in your inbox as soon as it’s released.
-I also participated in a new documentary on climate change in Alaska, Between Earth and Sky, that was released in 2017, and contributed to Season 2 of the Years of Living Dangerously, which aired on the National Geographic channel in 2016.
+Together with our local PBS station, KTTZ, I write and produce a PBS Digital Studios short series, Global Weirding: Climate, Politics and Religion.
+Season Two has just finished up and we are currently planning for Season 3, beginning in Sept 2018!
+You can subscribe to our YouTube channel to get each episode in your inbox as soon as it’s released.
+I also participated in a new documentary on climate change in Alaska, Between Earth and Sky, that was released in 2017, and contributed to Seasons 1 and 2 of the Years of Living Dangerously, which aired on the National Geographic channel in 2016.

 We’re finishing up revisions to the second edition of our book, A Climate For Change: Global Warming Facts for Faith-Based Decisions.
-It will be available on Amazon in late 2017.
+It will be available on Amazon in summer 2018.

-I serve on the Executive Summary Committee and am a convening and lead author for several chapters in the upcoming U.S. Global Change Research Program’s Climate Science Special Report (CSSR), to be released in November 2017, and the U.S. Fourth National Climate Assessment’s Climate Science chapter.
+I serve on the Executive Summary Committee and am a convening and lead author for several chapters in the U.S. Global Change Research Program’s Fourth National Climate Assessment.
+The first volume was released in November 2017, and the second volume is currently scheduled for release in November 2018.
+Volume 1 is over 400 pages, so if you’d just like to read a one-page summary, click here!

 What do I do with the rest of my time?
 I research – here’s a webinar that talks about some of it – and write papers.
 I teach graduate classes and run the day to day activities of the Texas Tech Climate Science Center.
 And I spend a lot of time interacting with cities, stakeholders, and decision-makers to provide the climate information they need to prepare for the future.
 There’s never a dull moment.